rinnime/flappy-bird/README.md

 # flappy-bird-coding-practice-game
-this is just the beginning of some more coding, and finding inspiration for different gaming projects
+This is just the beginning of some more coding, and finding inspiration for different gaming projects.
+Thank you too Game Maker's Toolkit on YouTube for the tutortial.